tom-mi/iBrew/README.md

   Response Message 32: Coffee machine status ─────────────────────────────────────────────────────────────────────────

-  ✕ iKettle 2.0   ✓ Smarter Coffee
+  ✕ iKettle 2.0   ✓ SmarterCoffee

   I do not have a smarter coffee, but I suspect that the WIFISTRENGTH is just the WATERSENSORBITSLOW part of the waterlevel sensor.